smartinternz02/SI-GuidedProject-4639-1626956439/README.md

 # SI-GuidedProject-4639-1626956439

 ## Fake News Analysis using NLP
-In this project, we have built a classifier model that can identify news as real or fake.
+In this project, we have built a classifier model using NLP that can identify news as real or fake.
 For this purpose, we have used data from Kaggle.
 ### Team Members(Team Krypton)

 - Uttej Kumar Kandagatla(19BAI1015)